Chance Kelly

-Chance Kelly (born January 28, 1967) is an American film and television actor who portrayed National Football League coach Mike Martz in the 2021 film American Underdog.
+Chance Kelly (born December 25, 1967) is an American film and television actor who portrayed National Football League coach Mike Martz in the 2021 film American Underdog.
 He is also known for playing detective Ed Cutler on the NBC series Aquarius, Lt.
 Col. Stephen "Godfather" Ferrando in the 2008 HBO miniseries Generation Kill, Mitchell Loeb in the Fox television series Fringe, and Randall Watts in the Cinemax television series Banshee.

 Early life

 After playing football at Ithaca College, Kelly transferred to New York University where he earned a BA in English and Writing, with the intention of pursuing a career as a writer.
 But, after losing a bet and in spite of a profound fear of public speaking, he entered an acting class.
 He was so terrified that he gave his first monologue (Brick from Cat on a Hot Tin Roof) to a brick wall.

 Career

 While pursuing his acting career, Chance also entered the amateur boxing circuit in NYC, winning the super heavyweight division of the NYC Metros tournament.
 The following year, he entered the NYC Golden Gloves, winning his first fight by knockout, only to have to subsequently drop out of the competition for work on the film The Devil's Own.

-A few years later, he also earned an MS from Columbia University.
-He played Lt.
+In 2007, he played Lt.
 Col. Stephen "Godfather" Ferrando in HBO's Generation Kill.
 After reading the book upon which the adaptation was based, Kelly embarked on a five-month shoot in Africa, from May to December 2007.
 He also developed a unique, raspy voice for the role.
 The Boston Globe praised the "fierce edge" Kelly's performance brought to the series, opining, "Godfather leads with the competitive fury of a high school football coach.
 His eyes are cold fire, and Kelly, like a few other members of this cast, deserves notice at Emmy time next year."
 On Memorial Day 2009, he was appointed Honorary Marine by the Marine Corps League (Cpl.
 Philip A. Reynolds Detachment - 203, Freehold, New Jersey) for his work in Generation Kill.

 Kelly appeared in the first season of the science fiction series Fringe as Agent Mitchell Loeb, beginning with the episode "In Which We Meet Mr. Jones".
 He portrayed Bart McDade, President and COO of Lehman Brothers, in the HBO film Too Big to Fail.
 Kelly appears as a mysterious interrogator in the American television series Homeland.
 He has also played recurring characters on For Life (ABC), Power (Starz), Banshee (Cinemax), House of Cards (Netflix), Legends (TNT), Hostages (CBS), Army Wives, The Whole Truth, Delocated, Rescue Me, and The Black Donnellys.
 Additionally, he has also guest starred on The Blacklist (NBC), Alpha House (Amazon), Motive, Nikita, Burn Notice & The Jury, NYC 22, Blue Bloods, Unforgettable, Body of Proof, Ray Donovan, Golden Boy, and Blindspot.
 He played the disturbing "Orange Suit Man" in M. Night Shyamalan's film Unbreakable.
 He has also appeared in the feature films American Sniper, Little Children, The Taking of Pelham 123, Stake Land, and Broken City.